noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 [...]

-This sh\*tty maid!
+This shitty maid!
 She has a happy expression on her face, as if she’s a fish in the waters!
 Would it be alright if I punch her at least once?
 Well, even if I tried punching her, she would probably just evade it huh...
 Glaring at Lunamaria-san, who had a mocking smile on her face, I was about to complain